The Macalester-Howard Hughes Medical Institute Academic Health Sciences Summer Research Program (AHSSRP)

 - Would you like the chance to see first hand how a physician-scientist balances a research program with a clinical practice?

 Apply to join this program that will train the biomedical scientists of tomorrow!
-Up to three students will be selected to conduct 10-weeks of full-time research in the laboratory of a clinical researcher and have the chance to meet and work with University faculty, graduate students, medical students and other outstanding undergraduates.
-You will receive a $4000 stipend along with free housing and a meal plan at the University of Minnesota.
+Students will conduct 10-weeks of full-time research in the laboratory of a clinical researcher and have the chance to meet and work with University faculty, graduate students, medical students and other outstanding undergraduates.
+You will receive a $4500 stipend along with free housing and a meal plan at the University of Minnesota.

 The program starts with a 3-day orientation at the U’s scenic Lake Itasca Biological Field Station with 50-60 other undergraduate researchers.
 Students then return to the Twin Cities campus to begin their research.
 Over the course of the summer, students will meet weekly for journal club to read primary literature on selected topics in clinical research and have the opportunity to shadow their mentors in a clinical setting.
 This program will be a component of the Life Sciences Summer Undergraduate Research Program (LSSURP), so students will also participate in all LSSURP activities including social events, graduate school and medical school information sessions, and the final student research poster session and banquet.